 Data released this week by DOL

-Despite a challenging growing year, farmers and ranchers continue to demand H-2A workers in record numbers — although growth in program usage has slowed considerably.
-The number of certified positions during the third quarter of 2019 was up 2% compared to the third quarter of 2018.
-In comparison, the number of certified positions in the third quarter of 2018 was 29% higher than the third quarter of 2017.
-Such a tepid growth rate compels us to question whether program usage has matured, or are other factors at play?
+Despite the challenges of the coronavirus, farmers and ranchers continued to demand H-2A workers in record numbers in the third quarter.
+The number of certified positions during the third quarter of 2020 was up 4% compared to the third quarter of 2019.
+This was a larger increase than the 2% growth experienced between the third quarter of 2018 and the third quarter of 2019.

-The top 10 states for H-2A program usage during the third quarter of the year have been the same over the last three years.
-Likely due to weather constraints, four of the top 10 states, Georgia, North Carolina, Arizona and South Carolina, requested fewer certified positions in the third quarter of 2019 than they did in the third quarter of 2018.
-Meanwhile, other program power users like Washington and California continued to post strong quarter over-quarter-growth, as illustrated in Figure 4.
+Eight of the top 10 states for H-2A program usage during the first three-quarters of the year have been the same over the last three years.
+Despite remaining in the top 10, three of the top 10 states, Georgia, Louisiana and Kentucky, requested fewer certified positions in the third quarter of 2020 than in the third quarter of 2019.
+Meanwhile, other program power users like Florida, Washington, California and North Carolina continued to post strong quarter-over-quarter growth, as illustrated in Figure 4.
+South Carolina dropped out of the top 10 for the first time in five years and was replaced by Texas.